davidtwco/rfcs/text/0000-build-std/5-stage-1b.md

 ↩ [*Proposal*][proposal]

-## Why allow all names for `builtin` crates on nightly?
+## Why unstably allow all names for `builtin` crates?
-[rationale-nightly-builtin-crates]: #why-allow-all-names-for-builtin-crates-on-nightly
+[rationale-unstable-builtin-crates]: #why-unstably-allow-all-names-for-builtin-crates

 For any crate shipped with the standard library in the sysroot, the user can already write an `extern crate` declaration to use it.
 All crates other than